smaranjitghose/streamlit_course/Module 6/Module 6.md

 -   **Additional Insights:** Highlights extremes, averages, and monthly changes to provide context.

 -   **Integrated Storytelling:** Metrics, trend charts, and category charts work together to reveal patterns and support decision-making.

 ---

+#### **Key Learning Points**

+-   **Data Preparation:** Correct parsing of dates and proper aggregation ensures accurate analysis.

+-   **Visual Variety:** Use Matplotlib for static charts and Plotly for interactive exploration.

+-   **Trend versus Category Analysis:** Line charts show when events occur, while bar charts show what categories contribute most.

+-   **Contextual Insights:** Totals, averages, and top categories provide meaningful context to the charts.

+-   **Simplicity and Workflow:** A clear layout and structured sequence guide the narrative effectively.

+---